 Honestly, I wasn’t expecting any of our selected stack of chocolate bars to taste differently from each other.
 But through the process, I was pleasantly surprised to discover distinct differences in flavor.
 For the purposes of our taste test, we were looking for a bar that provided its own unique flavor without leaning too sweet or fruity.
 We wanted a balance of flavors with the cocoa.
 The true test: which is the bar that we go back to for another square?
-(Let’s be clear, none of us are professional chocolate tasters, so we just wanted chocolate that tasted good!)
+(Let’s be clear, none of us are professional chocolate tasters, so we just wanted chocolate that tasted good.)

 I only added this one to the ranking list because my brother said it was important, but I feel like it’s self-explanatory.

-Taste-Off: The Best Dark Chocolate Brand
+Taste-Off: The Best Dark Chocolate

-#6 Green and Black’s Organic 70% Dark Chocolate
+6. Green and Black’s Organic 70% Dark Chocolate

-The flavor was only okay, leaning toward slightly smoky and astringent, according to my brother.
+The flavor was only OK, leaning toward slightly smoky and astringent, according to my brother.
 The texture was also just fine, and we were hoping for a bit more smoothness as we were eating it.
-Overall, this one ranked #6 because it was exactly that, only okay.
+Overall, this one fell into last place because it was exactly that—fine.
 I will continue hyping up the milk chocolate variety though and save this bar for some imminent chocolate chip cookie baking.

-#5 Ghirardelli 72% Twilight Delight
+5. Ghirardelli 72% Twilight Delight

-#4 Chocolove 70% Strong Dark Chocolate
+4. Chocolove 70% Strong Dark Chocolate

 Flavor-wise, this chocolate bar was alright.
 All three of us agreed that the fruitiness of this bar was just mild enough to be pleasant.
 However, texture-wise, we had some qualms.
 The chocolate didn’t melt smoothly over our tongues as we ate it.
-I wouldn’t call it quite chalky, but overall we just wanted more textural enjoyment from this bar.
+I wouldn’t call it quite chalky, but overall we just wanted more textural enjoyment.
 I have not tried the milk chocolate counterpart here but will be adding it to the list to compare since I liked the flavor of this one.

-#3 Lindt 70% Dark Chocolate
+3. Lindt 70% Dark Chocolate

-#2 Tony’s Chocolonely 70% Dark Chocolate
+2. Tony’s Chocolonely 70% Dark Chocolate

-#1 Perugina 70% Bittersweet Chocolate
+1. Perugina 70% Bittersweet Chocolate

 Honestly, this bar was the underdog of our group, so all three of us were shocked that we enjoyed it the most.
-It was the only bar we ate the entirety of during our tasting.
+It was the only bar we ate in its entirety during our tasting.
 What set it apart was the flavor.
 It has nutty, coconut-infused tasting notes while the texture is super rich and creamy.
 This bar wasn’t bitter at all, mild enough to convert any dark chocolate hater, and the perfect bar to reach for when the chocolate craving strikes.
 I was shocked to find a dark chocolate bar that I would actually buy again and that my brother liked it as well.
 Lesson learned, never count out the underdog.

-Overall, I think there’s something out there for everyone!
+Overall, when it comes to finding the best dark chocolate, there’s something out there for everyone.
 And I’ll even give my brother his I-told-you-so moment.
-Now that I’ve tried a few different kinds, I’m able to point to things I liked and disliked about each one that keeps me open to trying new ones to have on hand.
+Now that I’ve tried a few different kinds of dark chocolate, I’m able to point to things I liked and disliked about each one that keeps me open to trying new ones to have on hand.